NOTICE : Nov. 28 - Holiday office and power outage closures. Click for details.

 The Academic FYRE is designed for residents who desire to promote positive study habits and skills in their community.
 Community member will be able to participate in weekly study halls, and support to create own study groups.
 Residents would be encouraged to seek campus resources such as OASIS, and Writing Center.

 Anchormen Society FYRE

-The Anchormen Society FYRE is designed to increase awareness of every aspect the Rhode Island College offers.
-Residents who choose to live in the Anchorman Society will be encouraged to attend RIC events (athletics, academic, cultural, arts, etc…), participate in Homecoming activities, and explore student centered resources.
-The Anchormen Society will be student-led and have regularly scheduled events to help the community interact in formal and informal programs.
+The Anchormen Society FYRE is designed for residents who want to help the community and participate in formal and informal programs that Rhode Island College offers.
+Residents who choose to live in the Anchormen Society will be encouraged to attend different type of RIC events (athletics, academic, cultural, arts, etc…), participate in Homecoming activities, and participate in Hall Government.

 FYRE (First Year Residential Experience) Frequently Asked Questions

 What are my responsibilities as a FYRE Living-Learning Community member?

 Based on the goals of the FYRE Living-Learning Community it is important for members of each community to be actively engaged.
 This includes but not limited to participating in programs, interact with other residents, and promote a safe and supportive environment for students.